tutanck/Ariana/README.md

 ## Limitation

-* You can use any key name in callback objects except the names reserved by Ariana : `'child'`, `'parent'`, `'val'` and `'eject'` which are functions names of the wrapper.
+* You can use any key name in callback objects except the words reserved by Ariana : `'child'`, `'parent'`, `'val'` and `'eject'` which are functions names of the wrapper.